A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Flicker-Rallis periods

-Note that because we assume $P_\pi\subset P_w$, each denominator that appears is non-vanishing for $\la$ in general position by a variant of lemma \ref{lem:non-vanish-theta}.
-Using this expression and inverting the sum over $R$ and $Q$ we find:
+The expression $ \Ic^{T,Q}(\varphi,\la,w)$ vanishes unless $P_\pi\subset P_w$.
+So you may and shall assume $P_\pi\subset P_w$: in this case each denominator that appears is non-vanishing for $\la$ in general position by a variant of lemma \ref{lem:non-vanish-theta}.
+Using this expression and inverting the sum over $R$ and $Q$ thanks to lemma \ref{lem:ww'} we find: